TestardR/platform-manager/README.md

 Ideally, I would want to follow the [Test Pyramid stragegy](https://martinfowler.com/articles/practical-test-pyramid.html).

 - On unit tests: we reach an overall coverage of 88,9%.
 Critical contracts are made to interfaces and not to concrete implementations.
 It allows us to mock concrete implementations from interfaces using [gomock library](https://github.com/golang/mock).
 - On integration tests: there are none, even though unit tests cover the repository layer.
-Ideally, I would have liked a few integration tests on the redis client.
+Ideally, I would have liked a few integration tests on the k8s client.
 - On e2e tests, you can run the below queries when running the stack:

 You can run the following tests